Combination of Deep Speaker Embeddings for Diarisation: Conclusions

 \section{Conclusions}

 In this paper, the 2D self-attentive, gated additive, and bilinear pooling based combination methods are proposed to combine window-level d-vectors to obtain more expressive c-vector speaker embeddings.
 Furthermore, a complete single pass speaker diarisation pipeline with NN-based VAD and CPD components has also been introduced.
-By using a feedforward and a recurrent d-vector extraction systems as the d-vector sub-systems to combine, improvements in both SER and DER have been found using all of the proposed combination methods when compared with the single system results.
-Our best-performing model produced state-of-the-art speaker clustering and diarisation results by further stacking the 2D self-attentive and bilinear pooling methods, which achieved 21\% relative SER reductions on AMI with both manual and automatic segmentation, and 15\% and 12\% relative SER and DER reductions on RT05.
+By combining both feedforward and recurrent d-vector extraction systems, improvements in both SER and DER have been found using all of the proposed combination methods when compared with the single system results.
+Our best-performing model produced state-of-the-art speaker clustering and diarisation results by further stacking the 2D self-attentive and bilinear pooling methods, which achieved 21\% relative SER reductions on AMI with both manual and automatic segmentation, and 15\% relative SER reductions on RT05.
+SER improvements to all systems were found when VoxCeleb and VoxCeleb2 data was used for training, and 7\%, 17\% and 16\% relative SER reductions were found on the AMI dev, eval and RT05 sets using the best combination method.